-The claimants who have the right to file a wrongful death claim follow in this specific order: the victim’s spouse is first; the victim’s children are second; the victim’s parents, siblings, and other family members are third.
+The claimants who can sue for wrongful death follow in this specific order: the victim’s spouse is first; the victim’s children are second; the victim’s parents, siblings, and other family members are third.

-In order to receive compensation for someone or a company’s negligence, the Plaintiff must prove the following:
+In order to receive compensation for someone or a company’s negligence, those who can use for wrongful death must prove the following:

 - Duty of Care — It must be proved that the defendant had a ‘duty of care’ over the deceased, meaning that the offender violated standard rules or regulations because of his or her own negligence or ill will.
 For instance, the duty of care when driving a car is following safe traffic laws, issued by the Department of Motor Vehicles (DMV).

 - Failure to Uphold Duty of Care — Once duty of care has been established on behalf of the victim, the Plaintiff will then have to prove that the offender was negligent or simply ignored his or her responsibilities.
 For instance, speeding, drunk driving, texting and driving, reckless driving, and so on are examples of someone breaching his or her duty of care or responsibilities that he or she has to the road and others’ safety.